 A Supply and Demand Approach to Capital Markets

-We model capital markets by a parsimonious system of simultaneous linear equations expressing firm-level supply and demand for financial capital.
-Investor preferences, biases, and risk assessments drive capital supply, while a firm’s profitability and collateralizability drive demand.
+We model capital markets as a parsimonious system of simultaneous linear equations expressing firm-level supply and demand for financial capital.
+Investor preferences, biases, and risk assessments drive capital supply, while a firm’s profitability and other characteristics drive demand.
 Firm sizes and capital costs are endogenously determined in general equilibrium.
 Using theoretically-motivated instruments, we estimate the supply and demand schedules of over 1,200 U.S. firms.
-We quantify the equilibrium sensitivity of firm size and capital cost to systematic risks, social score, profitability, and asset tangibility.
-The paper highlights the usefulness of empirical approaches at the intersection of corporate finance and asset pricing.
+We quantify equilibrium sensitivities of firm size and capital cost to systematic risks, social score, profitability, and asset tangibility.
+The paper highlights the usefulness of empirical supply and demand systems for corporate finance and asset pricing.